meteorwebcomponents/synthesis-with-blaze/README.md

 ```

-client/index.html (you can use any filename)
+client/index.pl.html (you can change this to anyname.pl.html)

 ```html